 In compliance with applicable provisions in our credit facilities, on December 31, 2004, we prepaid \$59 million dollar equivalents on the HI Term Facility as a result of excess cash flow.
 On March 24, 2005, we made a \$75 million dollar equivalent voluntary repayment on the HI Term Facility.
-Such prepayments have been applied in accordance with the provisions of the HI Credit Facilities in such a manner that there will be no scheduled maturities under the HI Credit Facilities due until June 2006 and such that all remaining scheduled maturities under the HI Term Facility shall be reduced pro rata.
+Such prepayments have been applied in accordance with the provisions of the HI Credit Facilities in such a manner that there will be no scheduled maturities under the HI Credit Facilities due until June 2006 and such that all remaining scheduled maturities under the HI Credit Facilities and the HI Credi